 Having your e-learning courses work on mobile devices isn’t optional anymore—it’s essential!
 Even if your learners aren’t accessing courses on mobile just yet, it’s still good to plan for a future where they are.

 But not all apps make building mobile courses easy.
-As you explore your options, see if the app lets you create inherently responsive courses or if you have to manually tweak your content to make sure it displays correctly on all devices.
-And when creating your sample courses, test them on mobile devices to see how they look and make sure they work as expected.
+As you explore your options, see if you can create inherently responsive courses or if you have to manually tweak your content to make sure it displays correctly on all devices.
+And when creating your sample courses, test them on mobile devices to make sure they look and work as expected.

-7. How do you want to track and host courses?
+7. How do you want to share your courses with learners?

 8. Will it cover your future needs?